 Postgraduate study at the Faculty of Humanities and Social Sciences is an opportunity to pursue your passion and become an expert in your chosen field.

-With the support of New Zealand’s top teachers and researchers, world-class facilities and Victoria’s capital city connections, postgraduate study in the Faculty of Humanities and Social Sciences is an enriching and career-enhancing experience.
+With the support of New Zealand’s top teachers and researchers, world-class facilities and Victoria University of Wellington’s capital city connections, postgraduate study in the Faculty of Humanities and Social Sciences is an enriching and career-enhancing experience.

 The Faculty offers a wide variety of postgraduate qualifications, ranging from certificates and diplomas to honours, Master's programmes and PhDs across the spectrum of Humanities and Social Science disciplines.